miyako/4d-presentation-summit-2023/Advanced Options for the Application Builder/README.md

 The 4D logo on the user login dialog can be replaced by an image file named *LoginImage.png*[^loginimage] placed in the project folder.
 The file must be a `.png` image and its size must be `80x80`.

 The 4D application icon[^CustomIcon] can be replaced by an icon file named after the structure file or project name.
-The file must be an `.icns` image on Mac or `.ico` on Windows.
+The file must be an `.icns` image on Mac or `.ico`[^ico] on Windows.

 #### Support High Resolution